gofireflyio/firefly-oracle-cloud-onboarding/README.md

 Before you begin, ensure you have the following:

-1. Terraform installed on your local machine
+1. **Terraform** (version >= 1.5.0) installed on your local machine
-2. OCI CLI installed and configured
+2. **OCI CLI** installed and configured
-3. Necessary OCI credentials (see [Configuration Variables](#configuration-variables))
+3. **OCI Credentials**:
+   - Tenancy OCID
+   - Current user OCID (required for identity domain lookup)
+   - User fingerprint and private key
+   - Appropriate permissions to create IAM resources in your tenancy
+4. **Firefly Credentials**:
+   - Firefly access key
-4. Firefly access and secret keys
+   - Firefly secret key
+5. **OCI Region** where you want to deploy the integration

 ## Required Providers